-The Director may require a Person responsible for a Violation to restore all areas affected by the Violation to their pre-Violation condition in order to minimize the detrimental effects of the resulting impacts.
-This authority is in addition to any other enforcement remedies authorized by this article.
+The Director may require a Violator to restore all areas affected by the Violation to their pre-Violation condition in order to minimize the detrimental effects of the resulting impacts.
+This authority is in addition to any other enforcement remedies authorized by this Ordinance.

-j.
-Abatement by the City.
+(j) Abatement by the Town or County

-If a Violation has not been corrected pursuant to the requirements set forth in the Notice of Violation, or in emergency situations as described in subsection 18-83(k), or by other allowable remedies, or in the event of an appeal pursuant to Section 18-84 of this article, within 10 days of the decision of the Storm Water Advisory Committee to uphold the decision of the Director, then the City or a contractor designated by the City may enter upon the subject premises and is authorized to take any and all measures necessary to abate the Violation and/or restore impacted areas to their pre-Violation condition in order to minimize the detrimental effects of the resulting impacts.
-It shall be unlawful for any Person in possession or control of any premises to refuse to allow the City or its designated contractor to enter upon the premises for the purposes set forth above.
+If a Violation has not been corrected pursuant to the requirements set forth in the notice of Violation, or in emergency situations as described in Sub-Section 8(k), or by other allowable remedies, or in the event of an appeal pursuant to Section 9 of this Ordinance, within 10 days of the decision of the Stormwater Advisory Committee to uphold the decision of the Director, then the County, the Town, or a contractor designated by the County or Town may enter upon the subject premises and is authorized to take any and all measures necessary to abate the Violation and/or restore impacted areas to their pre-Violation condition in order to minimize the detrimental effects of the resulting impacts.
+It shall be unlawful for any Person in possession or control of any premises to refuse to allow the County, the Town, or its designated contractor to enter upon the premises for the purposes set forth above.

-The Person in Violation will be notified of the cost of abatement, including administrative costs.
-If the specified amount is not paid within 30 days of receipt of the notification, the Director may request the City Attorney to institute a civil action to recover the specified amount.
+The Violator will be notified of the cost of abatement, including administrative costs.
+If the specified amount is not paid within 30 days of receipt of the notification, the Director may request the County and Town Attorney to institute a civil action to recover the specified amount.
 The civil action shall be brought in Mecklenburg County Superior Court or in any other court of competent jurisdiction.
 Such civil actions must be filed within three years of the date said notice was served on the Violator.

-k.
-Emergencies.
+(k) Emergencies

-If delay in correcting a Violation would seriously threaten the effective enforcement of this article or pose an immediate threat or danger to the public health, safety, or welfare, or to the environment, including but not limited to, the Waters of the State, then the Director may order the Violator to immediately cease and abate the Violation.
+If delay in correcting a Violation would seriously threaten the effective enforcement of this Ordinance or pose an immediate threat or danger to the public health, safety, or welfare, or to the environment, including but not limited to, the Waters of the State, then the Director may order the Violator to immediately cease and abate the Violation.
 Any Person ordered to cease such Violation or to abate such Violation shall do so immediately.
-The Director may seek immediate enforcement through any remedy or penalty authorized in this article or other applicable law, including but not limited to, abatement of the Violation pursuant to Section 18-83(j) of this article.
+The Director may seek immediate enforcement through any remedy or penalty authorized in this Ordinance or other applicable law, including but not limited to, abatement of the Violation as described in Section 8(j) of this Ordinance.